Meetverse/meetverse-chart/README.md

 helm install meetverse meetverse/meetverse -f values.yaml
 ```

-### Persistence
-The MongoDB dependency requires a PersistentVolume to store data.
-The volume needs to be created beforehand or dynamic volume provisioning should be enabled.

 ## Updating chart

 This is an automated chart repo.
-It provides the pkgs for charts using github pages and chart releaser.
+It provides the pkgs for charts using github pages and [chart releaser](https://github.com/helm/chart-releaser).

 To create a new chart version, just make the changes you want on the chart code, then bump the version in ``Chart.yaml`` and push the changes to ``main`` branch.
 This will trigger the automation to create a new version of the chart and make it available for others to use.

 This chart repo right now is PUBLIC, so take care to not provide any secrets in it, and rely on user provided secrets/variables.

+You can of course do all the steps manully and push it to chart repo yourself, for this please check the [official helm docs](https://helm.sh/docs/).

+## Adding new charts

+Note that this repo is ready to host multiple charts, if you want to add a new one, just add it to `charts` folder.
+Once the chart is pushed, the automation will take care
+of packaging and releasing it.

+## GCP Market Place

+One of the possible ways to deploy applications using GCP Marketplace is to deliver helm charts for the customer cluster.
+This repo contains all needed files and
+routines for that, one will just need to add the specific GCP files in this chart, and it will be ready to be used.